open-quantum-safe/liboqs/README.md

 ## Acknowledgements

+The OQS project is supported by the [Post-Quantum Cryptography Alliance](https://pqca.org/) as part of the [Linux Foundation](https://linuxfoundation.org/).

-Various companies, including Amazon Web Services, Cisco Systems, evolutionQ, IBM Research, Microsoft Research, SandboxAQ, and softwareQ have dedicated programmer time to contribute source code to OQS.
-[Various people](https://github.com/open-quantum-safe/liboqs/blob/main/CONTRIBUTORS) have contributed source code to liboqs.
+The OQS project was founded by Douglas Stebila and Michele Mosca at the University of Waterloo.
+[Contributors to liboqs](https://github.com/open-quantum-safe/liboqs/blob/main/CONTRIBUTORS) include individual contributors, academics and researchers, and various companies, including Amazon Web Services, Cisco Systems, evolutionQ, IBM Research, Microsoft Research, SandboxAQ, and softwareQ.

-Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services, the Canadian Centre for Cyber Security, the Unitary Fund, the NGI Assure Fund, and VeriSign Inc.
+Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services, the Canadian Centre for Cyber Security, Cisco, the Unitary Fund, the NGI Assure Fund, and VeriSign Inc.

 Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see the source papers for funding acknowledgments.